 About This Statistic

-The statistic shows the market share of the Android operating system of smartphone sales worldwide from 2011 to 2016.
-In the fourth quarter of 2015, Android's market share was 80.7 percent.
-As of 2014, Android's most popular platform version was KitKat.
+The statistic shows the market share of the Android operating system of smartphone sales worldwide from 2011 to 2017.
+In the first quarter of 2017, Android's market share was 86.1 percent.

 Android OS - additional information